jeff1evesque/machine-learning/doc/programmatic_interface/data/data_append.rst

   - ``svr``

-- ``session_id``: corresponds to the id associated with the original ``data_new`` session dataset(s), being appended to.
+- ``session_id``: corresponds to the id associated with the original ``data_new`` uploaded dataset(s), being appended to.

 - ``dataset``: the supplied dataset, contingent upon the ``dataset_type``